 Messrs.
-D. Katzman, Fenkell, and Wallman were members of our compensation committee during fiscal year 2020.
+D. Katzman, Fenkell (until June 3), S. Katzman (effective June 3) and Wallman were members of our compensation committee during fiscal year 2021.
 None of our executive officers currently serves, or has served during the last completed fiscal year, as a member of the board of directors or compensation committee (or other committee performing equivalent functions) of any entity that has one or more executive officers serving on our board of directors or compensation committee.
+During fiscal year 2021, as permitted by NASDAQ's controlled company rules, Messrs.
+D. Katzman and S. Katzman were officers of the Company, and Mr. Fenkell was employed by the Company.